Haspamelodica/Charon/README.md

 However, student code is not trustworthy in general.
-There are many motivations for students to submit malicious code, for example to fake test results, to read other student's submissions, or extracting and then selling details about the test cases (in settings where these are not known to students).
+There are many motivations for students to submit malicious code, for example to fake test results, to read other student's submissions, or to extract and then sell details about the test cases (in settings where these are not known to students).

-Charon solves this problem by executing student code in a different, sandboxed JVM than exercise code, and providing an easy-to-use interface to invoke methods or read fields from classes submitted by the student across the boundary between the two JVMs, which has almost the same look and feel as directly calling student-side code.
+Charon solves this problem by executing student code in a different, sandboxed JVM than exercise code.
+It provides an easy-to-use interface to invoke methods or read fields from classes submitted by the student across the boundary between the two JVMs.
+This interface has almost the same look and feel as directly calling student code.
 Security is achieved by never serializing or deserializing any objects.

 ### What is Charon not for?